In the 21st century, period poverty is still rife throughout the world.

 We cannot hope to mention them all, but here are some great organisations to check out:

-Activists and charity organisation Free Periods is raising the awareness of the government’s free period pad scheme through schools.
+Activists and charity organisation Free Periods is raising awareness of the government’s free period pad scheme through schools.
 They are working to encourage all schools to opt-in to the scheme so it will not be revoked.

 A global charity that works with women in rural communities.
 The Barefoot College provides many educational programs for women and they run classes on menstrual health whilst helping distribute free sanitary pads to women and girls in need.